-5.1 EQUAL OPPORTUNITY, RECRUITMENT AND EMPLOYMENT OF STAFF
+5.1 EMPLOYMENT OF STAFF

-In any school, members of staff have a profound influence on the personal growth of individual students.
+In any school, and in all aspects of education members of staff have a profound influence on the personal growth of individual students.
 The values that characterise the lives of members of staff are crucial in enabling a Catholic school such as Daramalan to fulfil its purpose.
+It is important that all staff feel welcome and receive assistance and an appropriate induction into the College to enable them to adjust to their role in education.
+The College promotes professional learning to all staff to foster professional growth and enhancement of their qualifications and skills in their role and to affirm recent achievements and identify areas for future development.

 Daramalan College believes in equal employment opportunity as a social justice issue and as sound employment practice.
-This policy is based on the Gospel value of justice.
+This policy is based on the Gospel value of justice and integrity and care and respect for each individual staff member.

-Daramalan College practises equal opportunity in its employment practices and uses a consistent and transparent recruitment process.

-All staff are selected or promoted according to merit, staff diversity is embraced and all staff are paid equally for work of equal or comparable value.
+Daramalan College practises equal opportunity in its employment practices and uses a consistent and transparent recruitment and induction process.
+All staff are selected or promoted according to merit and staff diversity is embraced.